oracleconsulting/lightpoint-2.0/PRECEDENT_INTEGRATION.md

-# Precedent Integration - Verified and Enhanced
+t,u# Precedent Integration - Verified and Enhanced

-## User Question:
+## vbn ser Question:
 > "I need to make sure we are also not only checking the charter documents, but also checking the precedents folder as there are a catalogue of historic complaints in there showing tone and structure etc. Are they being viewed in the process?"

 ---